How to Optimize Your Website for Search Engines

 - Publish long-form content (1,000+ words) that thoroughly covers a topic.

-- Use multimedia elements like images, videos, and infographics to enhance user engagement.
+- Incorporate multimedia elements like images, videos, and infographics to enhance user experience.

 - Update old content regularly to keep it fresh and relevant.